Keeping Children Safe in Education (KCSIE): September 2024 changes

 This section reflects that the Cass review:

-• Identified that caution is necessary for children questioning their gender as there are still unknowns around the impact of social transition, and that children may have wider vulnerability, such as complex mental health and psychosocial needs, and in some cases, autism spectrum disorder and/or attention deficit hyperactivity disorder
+• Identified that caution is necessary for children questioning their gender as there are still unknowns around the impact of social transition, and that children may have wider vulnerability, such as complex mental health and psychosocial needs, and in some cases, autism spectrum disorder (ASD) and/or attention deficit hyperactivity disorder (ADHD)

 • Recommended that when families/carers are making decisions about support for gender questioning children, they should be encouraged to seek clinical help and advice.
 This should be done as early as possible when supporting pre-pubertal children